 What video software can zoom in a video at different places and let audiences pay extra attention to a specific part on my video as well as help me snap pictures of a video? - Mark

-How to Zoom in Videos [by Cropping/Panning& Zooming]
+How to Zoom in on Videos [2 Easy Ways]

-Right-click the video need to zoom in and then select Crop and Zoom from the sub-menu.
-Or you can select the video in the timeline and click on the Crop and Zoom icon in the toolbar to enter the Crop and Zoom interface.
+Right-click the video need to zoom on the timeline and then select Crop and Zoom from the sub-menu.
+You can also select the video in the timeline and click on the Crop and Zoom icon in the toolbar or press ALT+C to enter the Crop and Zoom interface.
 You'll find a "Crop" button in the middle of screen.
 Click it to open the editing window to zoom in videos by cropping unnecessary part.

-To help you crop and zoom in video quickly and easily, you can manually select the crop area to make a zoom effect in the original video, or keep the zoom in area in 16:9, 4:3, 9:16 or 1:1 aspect radio.
+To help you crop and zoom in on video quickly and easily, you can manually select the crop area to make a zoom effect in the original video, or keep the zoom in area in different aspect ratio such as 16:9, 4:3, 9:16 or 1:1.
 Drag the marquee to the target position in the original preview window.
-Note that you should select a corresponding aspect radio when exporting if you have chosen a radio here.
-Otherwise, black bar will be added.
-For example, you've zoomed in on video to 16:9, so you need to choose a Resolution in "Advanced settings" like 480*272 or 1280*720 (1.78:1).

 Pan and zoom effects, which are famous as Ken Burns effects too, will make the video or image slowly zoom in on the specific subjects and pan from one to another.